StringEpsilon/PhpSerializerNET/docs/Types/PhpDynamicObject.md

 A dynamic object that can hold any property, used for deserializing object notation while providing a way to access the specified classname.

+**Important**:

+`PhpObjectDictionary` only supports string keys.
+You can not deserialize PHP objects with integer keys using this type.
+This may be addressed in future releases.

 ## Methods

 ### SetClassName